Design impacts behavior. If you know how to impact behavior, you can design for behavior. Here’s how to do it.

 This dimension can be at times more powerful than pleasure/pain.
 For example, in some situations, people will accept pain (buying home insurance) in order to overcome fear (anticipation of your house burning down).
 However bear in mind that there’s no ranking of core motivators, so you should always give it some thought as to which one is the most appropriate to use.

 Hope and fear have long been powerful motivators in persuasive technology.
-For example, people are motivated by hope when then joining a dating web site.
+For example, people are motivated by hope when joining a dating web site.
 They are motivated by fear when they update settings in virus software.

 BJ Fogg himself considers hope as the most ethical and empowering motivator.